AnkurK07/2DseisvelGenerator/README.md

 - The forward process involves adding noise to the data in small increments over a series of time steps.
 Starting with a data point $x_ 0$ from a real distribution  q(x) where  noise is gradually added to produce increasingly noisy versions $x_1,x_2......x_T$ where T is the total number of steps.
 - By the final step, $x_T$ is pure Gaussian Noise.
 As T tends to infinite q(x) tend to isotropic gaussian.
 Now let's see how it mathematically works <br>

+Now let's start macking our imput image gaussian by adding gaussian noise .
+Suppose we have a constant a , here we say image and we do a linear transformation

+$$
+\ a + bN(0,1) = N(a,b^2)
+$$

+I will use this fundamental principle to macking my image pure gaussian .<br><br>
+So well , our transition function in DDPM model can be defined as

+$$
+\ x_t = \alpha x_{t-1} + \beta N(0,I)
+$$

+where $\alpha$ and $\beta$ are noise scheduler which controles how much noise we have to add in my origional image.
+In first example we try with random value of
+$\alpha$ = 1.1 and $\beta$ = 0.1 .
+Heere these two constants are independent to each other.
+Here independent or uncorrelated constant values results in gradually change in out distribution into normal but we  want smooth change, why w'll see in just a seconds.